A type of Power-Up

 - Elvira and the Party Monsters lights a three-million-point shot for spelling E-L-V-I-R-A. The lights carry over from player to player and game to game.

 - Star Wars Episode I requires the player to spell J-A-R-J-A-R and G-U-N-G-A-N at various times, while spelling J-E-D-I not only advances to the next Jedi Level, but will also activate the Wizard Mode.

-- In The Addams Family, spelling G-R-E-E-D opens the Bookcase to the Vault, and spelling T-H-I-N-G gives a bonus and gets Thing to come out of his box (If you get one or two stars you get more bonus points), and spelling G-R-A-V-E ups the value of the Graveyard Bumpers.
+- In The Addams Family, spelling G-R-E-E-D opens the Bookcase to the Vault, spelling T-H-I-N-G gives a bonus and gets Thing to come out of his box (if you get one or two stars you get more bonus points), and spelling G-R-A-V-E ups the value of the Graveyard Bumpers.